Components

 2. Desktop Client (Tauri/React)

-The Ground Control Station (GCS) used by operators to plan missions and control drones in real-time.
+The Ground Control Station (GCS) used by operators to plan missions, manage fleets, and control drones in real-time.

 Key Responsibilities:

-- Mission Planning: Geospatial interface for defining survey boundaries and drone home positions.
+- Mission Planning: Interface for defining survey boundaries (group missions) or manual waypoints (solo missions).

 - Real-time Monitoring: Low-latency WebRTC video feed streamed directly from the active drone.